 A Partial Excuse: Bizarre Alien Biology

 There is a partial excuse for some works not discussing gender roles: an alien species that doesn’t have gender or has gender in a way that is very different from how it is viewed in most current human societies.
-For the Moties in The Mote In God’s Eye, it is more important that they die if they do not get pregnant at regular intervals than that individual moties oscillate between functioning as male and functioning as female.
+For the Moties in The Mote In God’s Eye, it is more important that they die if they do not get pregnant at regular intervals than that individual moties oscillate in gender identity and biological sex.
 In Babylon 5, the pak’ma’ra reproduce by parthenogenesis and so have neither gender nor sex.

 But this excuse is only partial, and doesn’t work all the time.
 J.R.R.
-Tolkien only wrote male dwarf characters (with one exception), and had dwarf women be only one-third of the population and be indistinguishable from dwarf men in their actions, speech, and appearance.
+Tolkien only wrote dwarf characters who were men (with one exception), and had dwarf women be only one-third of the population and be indistinguishable from dwarf men in their actions, speech, and appearance.
 This doesn’t make that much sense.
-It allows for an egalitarian society, but only by suppressing any expression of gender identity or of sexual dimorphism.
-Terry Pratchett addressed that in Discworld, where much of dwarf courtship consists of delicately inquiring as to your romantic interest’s sex and a sexual revolution is triggered by increased contact with Discworld human society – which is still patriarchal, but does allow expression of gender identity.
+It allows for an egalitarian society, but only by suppressing any expression of gender identity.
+Terry Pratchett addressed that in Discworld, where much of dwarf courtship consists of delicately inquiring as to your romantic interest’s gender and a sexual revolution is triggered by increased contact with Discworld human society – which is still patriarchal, but does allow expression of gender identity.